 The Bottom Line on Lane Splitting

 Lane splitting can be dangerous, and it is illegal in the state of Florida.
 It is best to avoid this maneuver and ride with all due caution.
-That said, if you have been involved in an accident where you were forced to split due to the actions of another driver, road conditions, or other factors, contact a West Palm Beach personal injury lawyer immediately.
+That said, if you have been involved in an accident where you were forced to split due to the actions of another driver, road conditions, or other factors, contact a Personal Injury Lawyer immediately.
 Your rights, your finances, and most importantly, your health and safety, are on the line.

 The LaBovick Law Group has decades of experience in personal injury law and with motorcycle cases specifically.
 Do not hesitate to contact us for a consultation if you have been harmed in an accident.
 We are here to help.